-The course is delivered entirely online and with digital materials provided.
+The format of 2022 bridging courses will be updated closer to the course start date.
 It is recommended that participants spend at least one-hour per day doing self-directed study for three to four weeks.
-The method of content delivery will be presented in recorded and online lectures, tutorials, check-your-understanding questions, online demonstrations, simulations and quizzes.
+The method of content delivery will be presented in lectures, tutorials, check-your-understanding questions, demonstrations, simulations and quizzes.

 Phone: +61 2 9351 3201

 Bridging courses are open to everyone.
 You don't need to be commencing study at the University to register for a bridging course.